 Getting to Christ the Redeemer is easy.
 You could book a tour, but it’s not needed.
 I recommend taking a taxi or Uber.
 If you’re up for it, you can take the bus or train.
 Something to consider if you do choose to take the bus is that there have been several instances of tourists being robbed on the way up.
 I think most people chance this for a couple of reasons: one, the scenery is said to be spectacular and two it’s a very economical way to make it to the statue my days of taking buses across third world countries are over, and I’m sticking with door to door service.

-Another iconic backdrop for Brazil, Sugarloaf Mountain is known by all.
+Another iconic backdrop for Brazil, Sugarloaf Mountain, is known by all.
 Sugarloaf Mountain has a cable system that allows you to travel to the top of the hill.
-Typically I’m scared of heights but there’s something about a cable car that’s not overly intimidating to me.
-However, when booking I was just trying to persuade friends to come on this journey with us.
+Typically I’m scared of heights, but there’s something about a cable car that’s not overly intimidating to me.
+However, when booking, I was trying to persuade friends to come on this journey with us.
 Mostly engineers, they found the idea of taking a Brazilian cable car on the side of a mountain a suicidal mission.
 I think the cable cars were constructed very well.
-They might not be tested to American standards but they appeared to be in fantastic working order.
+They might not be tested to American standards, but they appeared to be in fantastic working order.

-There’s really not a lot to be seen at the top of Sugarloaf mountain, the real attraction is the view.
-There is a cafeteria at the top and you can sit down and enjoy some ice cream or a popsicle.
-Realistically there’s not actually a lot to do once you reach the top.
+There’s not a lot to be seen at the top of Sugarloaf mountain; the real attraction is the view.
+There is a cafeteria at the top, and you can sit down and enjoy some ice cream or a popsicle.
+Realistically there’s not a lot to do once you reach the top.

-I’m not a huge fan of sunbathing.
+I’m not a massive fan of sunbathing.
 Spending a day frolicking in the sand or bathing in an ocean whose host is notoriously dirty did not appeal to me.
 Never mind sharks, I was more concerned with human waste.
-I didn’t see any and by all accounts, there is no reason to be concerned or so they say.
+I didn’t see any, and by all accounts, there is no reason to be concerned, or so they say.
 Having seen the streets and the pollution this beach is not for me.